-Example 3-2 shows the command line used to create an XFS filesystem and the system output.
-The filesystem has a 10 MB internal log and a block size of 1 KB and is on the partition /dev/dsk/dks0d4s7.
+The following example shows the command line used to create an XFS filesystem and the system output.
+The filesystem has a 10-MB internal log and a block size of 1 KB and is on the partition /dev/dsk/dks0d4s7.